Candida Martinelli's Italophile Site

 genre, creating living characters, set in a factually correct

 past, that is brought to life through the skill of the writer.
-It was recently re-released in both hardback and
+He

-paperback (although still hard to come by).
+paperback (although it is still hard to come by).

 And there are plenty of

 second-hand copies in circulation.
-There is, again, talk

 of adapting it to film.
 Interest in the book was